Before you send us your publication to add to KORA, we recommend that you assess your submission from a copyright perspective:

 This depends on your publisher.
 Publishers often permit authors to self-archive the final pre-publication version of their works, but this is not a universal practice.
 You can also check the SHERPA/RoMEO website for publishers' copyright and self-archiving policies.
 Of course, if you own copyright of your work, you can post whatever version you prefer though it is important to remember that some publishers do consider depositing to a digital repository to be "prior publication".

 Most publishers allow some version of the author's manuscript to be submitted to an institutional repository, with some of the more generous publishers allowing the publisher version to be deposited.
 There are different versions of an author's manuscript: Preprint: The "pre" in preprint means pre-refereeing (i.e., unrefereed) research papers, almost all of them prepared for submission to refereed journals (or refereed conference proceedings) for refereeing.

 Postprint: The "post" in postprint means post-refereeing (i.e., refereed, revised, accepted final drafts of) research papers, all of them appearing in or soon to appear in refereed journals (or refereed conference proceedings).
 Note that the author's final draft (author's final version) will have the same content as the publisher's final version, but the author's final version has far fewer restrictions on it than the publisher's version of record.
 For example, the author's final version could be deposited in KORA, but the publisher version could not be deposited.

-f you have published in journals that do not have clear guidelines on author rights for publishing pre-prints, post-prints, publisher PDFs, etc. You can inquire of the publisher/editor as to whether/what you can publish in our digital commons.
-Click here for a sample permission letter to send to a Publisher.
+If you have published in journals that do not have clear guidelines on author rights for publishing pre-prints, post-prints, publisher PDFs, etc. you can inquire of the publisher/editor as to whether/what you can publish in our digital commons.

 The Library’s Copyright guide is a good source.